-So you will be leaving Sixth Form soon and have to decide whether to take that place at University or join the world of work.
+So you will be leaving Sixth Form soon and have to decide whether to take up a place at University or join the world of work.

-For a lucky few, your chosen career path is clear: you wish to be an doctor and you need to go to Uni, plain and simple.
-For others – probably the majority of students, the next few years are a blank canvas, and you are left wondering whether investing three or four years is University is likely to pay the dividends you are looking for.
+For a lucky few, your chosen career path is clear: you wish to be a doctor and you need to go to Uni, plain and simple.
+For others – probably the majority of students, the next few years are a blank canvas, and you are left wondering whether investing three or four years at University is likely to pay the dividends you are looking for.

 Before you make the decision, you should take time to weigh up the advantages and disadvantages of going to University.
 This blog post sets out to give you some of the questions you should be asking yourself.

 Should I Go To University?

 Despite what society tells us, University isn't for everyone.
 And choosing not to go to University aged 18 does not mean that that opportunity has gone forever.
 Yes, it may be more complicated enrolling at Uni as a mature student when you have a full-time job and a mortgage to keep on top of but the opportunity to go back to education (especially a degree) is always there.

 That said, many would argue that the University experience is at its best if you follow the majority of your peers and go straight from college or sixth form.
 But the big question is not 'what should I do?', it is 'what do I want to do?'.

 Let us help you make up your mind about going to University and avoid getting caught up in the pressures of society or family expectations.